pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 As a result of such cultural training, most of us have a very limited vocabulary with which to express our feelings.
 It may be limited to "good", "bad", "happy", "angry", etc.

-When we clearly articulate and label our emotions (and don't mix them with observations, evaluations, or strategeies), they become an extremely powerful (even vital) tool for understanding how well our needs are being met and how to move forward.
+When we clearly articulate and label our emotions (and don't mix them with observations, evaluations, or strategies), they become an extremely powerful (even vital) tool for understanding how well our needs are being met and how to move forward.
 It can be enormously liberating to know that we've found a word to express our true feeling and that another has understood us.

 It's a useful exercise to write down some more nuanced words for expressing your emotions and practice using them on a regular basis.
 This way, they'll be available when you need them instead of making you feel like you can't express yourself (or be understood).